This is the Tastiest Instant Coffee Brand

 If the best part of waking up is Folgers in your cup, then you might be a fan of the brand's instant coffee.
 If not, well, you probably should look farther down on the list.
 After mixing a rounded teaspoon of the brown granules with hot water, the instant coffee produces a bit of a fake, plastic smell.
 However, the taste doesn't reflect the smell.
 It's slightly sour, but not a bad cup of Joe.
 Somehow, the instant coffee tastes better than regular brewed Folgers.

 Starbucks VIA Instant: Pike Place Roast

 America's most popular coffee shop introduced its Via Instant line in 2009.
 Instead of coffee granules, Starbucks' instant coffee features micro-ground coffee.
-The 100 percent Arabica packets produce an earthy smell that's not unlike the brewed Pike Place beans you might get in-store.
+The 100% Arabica packets produce an earthy smell that's not unlike the brewed Pike Place beans you might get in-store.

 The packaging says the blend boasts chocolate and toasted nut notes, which aren't exactly present when sipping.
 The coffee has an almost powder-like taste, making it slightly different than the regular Pike Place.
 However, if you were on the go and unable to wait for brewed coffee, this would be a decent alternative.